Discover your potential at University of Tulsa – Student Profile: Aiken Sujana

 The Difference Between the US And Indonesia

 Upon his arrival to the United States, Aiken found that there were many more opportunities beyond academics to pursue, unlike in his home country.
-“The US is modern, dynamic, innovative and ahead of the rest of the world in many ways.
+“The US is modern, dynamic, innovative, and ahead of the rest of the world in many ways.
 What I found particularly interesting was the academic culture and liberty of thought.
-It’s a culture where the pursuit of more knowledge is rewarded and students are not bound to only what is in text books,” he says.
+It’s a culture where the pursuit of more knowledge is rewarded and students are not bound to only what is in textbooks,” he says.

 Choosing a Major

 Throughout his academic life, Aiken has always been interested in the fields of medicine and chemistry.
 He also thinks that in modern society, almost everything we do is based on economics.
 Governments, businesses, societies, and people operate through the principles of economics.
-For all these reasons, he declared a major in Biochemistry and a minor in Economics, as he believes this skill set will equip him for the real world and a prosperous professional life.
+For all these reasons, he declared a major in Biochemistry and a minor in Economics, as he believes this skill set will equip him for the real world and prosperous professional life.

 The TU Experience

 Aiken decided to attend the University of Tulsa for his undergraduate degree – it is the best school in the state of Oklahoma and it is one of the top 80 universities in the United States.
 They also offered him an international student scholarship, which helped him make his decision, and it was one that he would not regret.
-The people he met there – students, faculty, administration and staff – gave him a warm welcome and created an encouraging environment in which he could live and study.
-He comments that people at TU pushed him to share his ideas, inspire others and step out of his comfort zone and most importantly, be the best version of himself.
-TU has excellent academic programs, dynamic student organisations and endless leadership opportunities for students to explore.
+The people he met there – students, faculty, administration, and staff – gave him a warm welcome and created an encouraging environment in which he could live and study.
+He comments that people at TU pushed him to share his ideas, inspire others, and step out of his comfort zone and most importantly, be the best version of himself.
+TU has excellent academic programs, dynamic student organizations, and endless leadership opportunities for students to explore.

 Life As An International Student

-Aiken is pleased to report that he did not have any major difficulties transitioning into life in the US, and at the University of Tulsa.
+Aiken is pleased to report that he did not have any major difficulties transitioning into life in the US and at the University of Tulsa.
 In his first year, he lived in Lafortune Hall, a student residence hall that was dubbed the “International Living Community”.
 He quickly made friends with other overseas students and also American students, and met three of his best friends that very first semester.
 “Initially, I thought that adjusting to a new life, in a new city, in a place that is very different from home, would be a difficult experience, but I learned that when you are going through the same things with friends, it can be a fun and enriching experience,” he reflects.